 Are You Looking for an Expert on Pain Management?

-If you are suffering from chronic pain and you are looking for something other than the same old “take two and call me in the morning,” then you should consider a visit to the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+If you are suffering from chronic pain and you are looking for something other than the same old “take two and call me in the morning,” then you should consider a visit to River Edge Dental, New Jersey’s center for TMJ, sleep apnea, & reconstructive dentistry.
 Dr. Marlen Martirossian is a member of the American Academy of Pain Management, an organization that is dedicated to promoting the spread of IPM.
-To learn how Dr. Martirossian might be able to help you, please call 201-546-8512 today for an appointment.
+To learn how we can help, please call 201-343-4044 today for an appointment.